ShaoqianHu/EHScrust/README.md

 flag = 1 means the velocity is relatively reliable at the corresponding (lon, lat);
 flag = 0 means the velocity cannot be constrained by the data at this point.

+Note that although velocity is provided at depths 0-80 km, only velocity <= 50 km is reliable.